carpentries/instructor-training/episodes/05-memory.md

 >
 > [This website][memory-test] implements a short test of working memory.
 >
 > What was your score?
-Write your answer
+If you are comfortable, share your answer
 > in the Etherpad.
 >
 > This exercise should take about 5 minutes.